mengjiaotang/mengjiaotang.github.io/_pages/about.md

   - /about.html
 ---

 I am an Associate Professor in the [School of Mathematics and Statistics](http://www.ms.ynu.edu.cn/) at [Yunnan University](https://www.ynu.edu.cn/), Kunming, China, and a jointly appointed Doctoral Supervisor at the Southwest United Graduate School (SWUGS) since 2025.
-I am currently a Visiting Fellow at the Department of Information Engineering, [University of Pisa](https://www.unipi.it/), hosted by [Prof. Maria S. Greco](https://ieee-aess.org/contact/maria-sabrina-greco) (IEEE Fellow, Past President of IEEE AESS).

 ## Research Interests